 A digital certificate holds the following information;

 We have talked about what pinning is and its certification.
 Moving on, let’s get to know something about this mechanism and its protective cover.
 We have already talked about the mis-issuance of certificates.
-This is a big anomaly in the system and is used to exploit server connections.
+This significant anomaly in the system is utilized to exploit server connections.

-Mis-issuance means when a fake certificate is attributed to show that a domain, host, or computer is protected when in reality, it is vulnerable.
-Hackers are not only after the domains and hosts, but they also attack the Certification Authority and start issuing fake certificates.
+Mis-issuance occurs when a fake certificate is wrongly attributed to indicate that a domain, host, or computer is protected when, in fact, it is vulnerable.
+Hackers are not only after the domains and hosts but also attack the Certification Authority and start issuing fake certificates.

 Due to this, they will get access to the CA’s records and to the records of the subjects.
 Pinning protects all types of senders and receivers.
-Once a certificate is issued, the user’s browser or device will compare the pinned data and try to find a mismatch.
+Once a certificate is issued, the user’s browser or device compares the pinned data and attempts to find any mismatches.

-If there is a mismatch, the users will be issued a warning message and a notification.
-The users can also be blocked from accessing the website or application altogether.
+If a mismatch occurs, the system will send the users a warning message and notification.
+Additionally, the system may block users from accessing the website or application entirely.

-Remember the Root Certificate we talked about earlier.
-Now the thing is that we can only put a limited amount of trust in the SSL certificates, especially in the authorizing entities.
+Remember the Root Certificate we talked about earlier?
+We can only put a limited amount of trust in the SSL certificates, especially in the authorizing entities.

 In other words, the server that has sent the certificate, signed by a CA, may not have the luxury of our trust.
 And neither does the Root certificate.
-So how is this issue resolved?
+So how do we resolve this issue?

-Well, for one, the Root Certificate is loaded into the device.
+One way to resolve this issue is by loading the Root Certificate into the device.
 It can be a mobile or other platform used here.
-And these certificates are given a name, any random name.
-It can be Root 1, Root 2, so on and so forth.
-These self-signed root certificates are accepted and trusted globally.
+And we assign random names to these certificates.
+It can be Root 1, Root 2, and so on and so forth.
+These self-signed root certificates gain global acceptance and trust.

 Now imagine that a hacker issues the same certificate by slightly changing the name.
-For instance, if the original certificate is issued in the name of g.com, the fake one may be gs.com.
+For instance, if someone issues the original certificate in the name of g.com, they may issue the fake one as gs.com.
 And this is how the MITM attacks can take place.

-The person trying to establish a secure connection with the server, will be shown as they are going to g.com.
-But they are going to gs.com and the user’s device or browser will trust, even the fake certificate.
+The person attempting to establish a secure connection with the server will see that they are going to g.com.
+But they are going to gs.com, and the user’s device or browser will trust, even the fake certificate.

 Certificate pinning works to ensure that whatever you read above doesn’t happen.
-SSL pinning is here to the rescue, where the said certificate is hard coded into the device.
+SSL pinning comes to the rescue by hardcoding the said certificate into the device.

-Above you must have read about encoding the public key into the client device.
-But we can also encode the certificate, the CA, or the Root Certificate.
-This is called pinning the certificate.
+Above, you must have read about encoding the public key into the client device.
+But we can also pin the certificate by encoding it, the CA, or the Root Certificate.

-Now we can also hash it to the device and ensure that the client always accesses the right server and with complete encryption.
-Post this; the connection will only be established when the certificate matches the pinned data.
+Now we can also hash it to the device and ensure that the client always accesses the right server with complete encryption.
+Post this: The connection establishes only when the certificate matches the pinned data.

 SSL pinning works exceptionally well in preventing MITM attacks.
 It also works well with DNS Poisoning-based attacks.

-In the above scenario, every time the certificate is updated, the key must also be updated to ensure a stable connection.
+In the above scenario, updating the key is necessary every time the certificate is updated to ensure a stable connection.
 However, we can use a hash key to avoid updating it every time and still ensure a secure connection.

 With hashing, even after the certificate updates or changes, the underlying public key associated with the certificate will be able to establish secure communication.
 This helps us make a more dynamic and flexible pinning system, one which is conducive to the present-day system.
-The hash key system is a bit difficult to implement, but it can be done.
+Implementing the hash key system can be a bit challenging, but it is achievable.
 So essentially, we are not storing the public key itself but only recording its value, preferably in the form of SHA 256, and storing it in the system.

 The entire internet is rooting for users to build connections and the SSL technology is here to uphold every individual’s privacy rights and freedom.
 There are still threats to creating a secure communication channel, which is why we use SSL pinning.
 The SSL certificate pinning might be a complex process to implement, but it is an essential step toward building a highly secure communication channel.